Layne has worked in shelter medicine for over six years and likes to share her advice with fellow animal guardians.

 What Are They Used For?

-I do want to make a distinction here—for people who have large property, open land, and livestock, you may need methods for deterring your dog from running off, getting trampled, disappearing off your property, or chasing wildlife.
+I do want to make a distinction here—for people who have a large property, open land, and livestock, you may need methods for deterring your dog from running off, getting trampled, disappearing off your property, or chasing wildlife.
 But unfortunately, electronic fences can create barrier aggression.
 I am inexperienced with alternatives in that area having grown up in suburbia, but I have provided some alternatives below.
 If you have knowledge on how to contain a dog on big property humanely, please share!

 Today, shock collars are used for: